CODE OF CONDUCT

 Ancillary objects of the Institute, in terms of Section 3(2) of the Institute’s Memorandum of Incorporation, are the following:

-- to represent the views of the profession;
+(1) (a) (i) to represent the views of the profession;

 (ii) to preserve and maintain the integrity and status of the profession;

 (iii) to take any steps which may be considered necessary to suppress dishonourable conduct and practices by members of the profession, and for this purpose to hold enquiries

 (1) Members should at all times conduct themselves in accordance with the standard expected of members of the Institute.

-- Members are expected to:
+(2) Members are expected to:

-- aspire to achieve the highest standard of professional knowledge throughout their careers and encourage members in the furtherance of their professional;
+a) aspire to achieve the highest standard of professional knowledge throughout their careers and encourage members in the furtherance of their professional;

 b) contribute to the affairs of the Institute by serving on working parties, attending meetings of the Institute, Branches and Students' Interest Groups and submitting articles for publication

 c) adhere strictly to accounting standards and requirements for public sector published by the Institute from time to time;

-- Adhere to all relevant provisions of Public Sector pertaining to Code of Conduct.
+d) adhere to all relevant provisions of Public Sector pertaining to Code of Conduct.